NateBaldwinDesign/dragoman/README.md

 }
 ```

-### Contribute
+### Future Goals
-This type of tool would be rad to have and is greatly benefitial to software development.
-Please take a look and feel free to contribute to making this tool better than it is.

-* Fork it
-* Make it awesome
-* Merge it
+Ultimately, I would like this tool to be able to read shareable design sourcefiles and perform the translations from those.
+For example, this input could be:
+* Craft (by InVision) Libraries
-* <3
+* Adobe Libraries
+* System color palettes (.clr files)